tum-gis/RustCityGML2OBJ/README.md

 #### Mandatory:

-+ CityGML 3.0
++ CityGML 3.0 (In case you have an older CityGML version, you can e.g. use the [citygml-tools](https://github.com/citygml4j/citygml-tools) to upgrade your files)
 + Files must end with `.gml`, `.GML`, `.xml`, or `.XML`
-+ Your files must be valid (e.g., free check with [CityDoctor](https://transfer.hft-stuttgart.de/gitlab/citydoctor/citydoctor2)
++ Your files must be valid (e.g., free check with [CityDoctor](https://transfer.hft-stuttgart.de/gitlab/citydoctor/citydoctor2))

 ## Limitations

-+ Only Buildings are supported
++ Only Buildings are supported.
 + CityGML 1.0 and 2.0 are not supported
-+ Only RoofSurfaces, WallSurfaces, GroundSurfaces, WindowSurfaces and DoorSurfaces are currently suppported
++ Only RoofSurfaces, WallSurfaces, GroundSurfaces, WindowSurfaces and DoorSurfaces are currently suppported.
++ Building Installations are not supportes
 + Implicit geometry is not Supported